North Vancouver School District

 The Summer Learning 2024 course offerings provide students opportunities to further their learning and/or earn credits toward graduation:

-Registration is open to students within and beyond the NVSD.
-Registration opens on Wednesday, May 1 at 8 a.m. for NVSD students (and on Friday, May 10 for students outside the NVSD).
+Registration is open for NVSD students (and opens on Friday, May 10 for students outside the NVSD).
 Registration closes on Friday, June 21 at 12 noon.

 Academies – Spaces remain for some programs

-Spaces remain for some specialized academies and interested students entering Grade 8 -12 are encouraged to apply.
+Spaces remain for some specialized academies, and interested students entering Grade 8 to 12 are encouraged to apply.
 Should any program reach capacity, applicants will be placed on a waitlist.
-For more information about the Academies program, please visit the Academies web page.
+For more information about our Academies programs, please visit our Academies web page.

 AFK Summer Day Camps – Registration open

-Elementary Band and Strings – Late Registration open
+Elementary Band and Strings – Late registration period open

 Elementary Band and Strings is open to students in Grades 5 – 7 for Band and Grades 4 – 7 for Strings.
 Our unique instrumental music program complements the Arts Education curriculum and provides school-based instrumental instruction in a supportive and fun learning environment.
 Visit the Elementary Band and Strings web page for information, including program fees.